sdorra/airline/README.md

 ## Breaking Changes versus 1.x

-Airline 2 contains significant breaking changes from Airline 1.x, please see [Migrating.md](Migrating.md) in this folder for more details on how to migrate code forward
+Airline 2 contains significant breaking changes from Airline 1.x, please see [Migrating.md](Migrating.md) in this folder for more details on how to migrate code forward.

+Airline 2.1 (currently under development) contains some minor breaking changes that should only affect advanced users, again please see [Migrating.md](Migrating.md) in this folder for more details on how to migrate code forward.
+Some users may need to add additional dependencies if they were using help formats other than the basic CLI help.

 ## Usage